Bournemouth host Watford in the Premier League as both sides battle to escape the drop-zone.

 Head to Head Record

-Here's how each side have fared in their last five fixtures.
+Here's how both teams have fared in their last five matches.

 Source : 90min